Vietnam.vn - Nền tảng quảng bá Việt Nam

 Secretary of State Blinken shakes hands with Prime Minister Netanyahu in Jerusalem on May 1.
 Photo: Office of the Israeli Prime Minister

 Secretary of State Blinken is traveling to the Middle East in an effort to broker a ceasefire between Israel and Hamas that will last at least six weeks.
-US officials hope the agreement will help the international community deliver more food and water to the Gaza Strip, where fighting has caused a massive humanitarian crisis and left many people homeless.
+US officials hope the agreement will help the international community deliver more food and water to the Gaza Strip, where fighting has caused a massive humanitarian crisis and displaced large numbers of people.

 The deal is also expected to help Israel return hostages held by Hamas, thereby preventing Tel Aviv from launching a ground operation into Rafah.

 About 1.5 million Palestinians are concentrated in Rafah after fleeing other parts of the Gaza Strip.
-The international community has warned of the risk of a large-scale humanitarian crisis there in the event of an Israeli ground operation.
+The international community has warned of the risk of a large-scale humanitarian crisis there if Israel launches a ground operation.

 However, on April 30, the Israeli Prime Minister reaffirmed his determination to send troops into Rafah, regardless of whether the country reaches a ceasefire agreement with Hamas or not.